bumatic/bitchute-scraper/README.md

 # Bitchute Scraper

-This repository contains a Python scraper for the Bitchute video platform.
-It allows you to query for videos or to retrieve platform recommendations such as trending videos, popular videos and trending tags.
+Python scraper for the Bitchute video platform.
+It allows you to query for videos and to retrieve platform recommendations such as trending videos, popular videos or trending tags.
 It makes use of Selenium for retrieving data.

 ## Installation